stanislawbartkowski/javahotel/README.md

 sh/extract script

 Extracts all objects from Oracle DDL source file and stores them to /tmp/db2odir directory.
 The content of the output directory is automatically removed at the beginning.
-Every object is kept in a single file and all objects of particular type are saved in a separate directory.
+Every object is kept in a single file and all objects of a particular type are saved in a separate directory.
-During extraction some simple tranformation is applied.
+During extraction, some simple transformation is applied.

 ### compare